Loading...

 Layer real-world etymological roots into your names to create subconscious associations.
 Tolkien drew "Gandalf" from Old Norse meaning "wand-elf," giving the name depth readers feel even without knowing the translation.
 Use Greek, Latin, or Germanic roots as hidden scaffolding for your invented names.

 Use a fantasy name generator to produce dozens of phonetically varied starting points, then filter them through the psychological principles above.
-Generators offer combinations you wouldn’t think of on your own, giving you raw material to sculpt into names that resonate.
+Generators can surface combinations you might not think of on your own, giving you raw material to shape into stronger names.

 Mystical spellcaster names